Ahmad-danaf/AhmadDanafPortfolio/README.md

 # My Portfolio Website

 Welcome to my personal portfolio, showcasing my journey and projects as a **Software Engineer**.
-This website highlights my skills, experience, and notable projects built using modern technologies.
+This site highlights my skills, experience, and key projects using modern technologies.
+[Visit the live site here](https://ahmad-danaf-portfolio.vercel.app).

 ## Features
 - **Responsive Design**: Optimized for all devices.